cthoyt/cthoyt.github.io/about.md

 further interfacing machine learning and knowledge graphs in the biomedical domain and applications across a range of topics.

-As I enter 2020, I am taking some well-deserved time off.
-The work I started is nowhere near done, but it will be waiting for me when I'm ready to return to academia for a postdoc.
+As I entered 2020, I had planned on taking some well-deserved time off.
+The work I started was nowhere near done, but it was time for a break before returning to academia for a postdoc.
+Those plans didn't work out because of the pandemic and I instead joined Enveda Therapeutics remotely to build their discovery platform around the concepts from my doctoral work.
+I still have the freedom to work academically have enjoyed communicating parts of my work through my blog - it's lead to a few very cool academic collaborations already.

 I'm also a real person, too!
 I love making music, watching movies/TV, running, and traveling.
 I've been to 30 countries so far and tried beer in almost all